Promptly-Technologies-LLC/mcp-sequential-thinking-node/README.md

-# Sequential Thinking MCP Server
+# Structured Thinking MCP Server

-A TypeScript implementation of the [Sequential Thinking](https://github.com/arben-adm/mcp-sequential-thinking) Python server by [Arben Ademi](https://github.com/arben-adm) using the Model Context Protocol (MCP).
+A TypeScript implementation of the [Structured Thinking](https://github.com/arben-adm/mcp-sequential-thinking) Python server by [Arben Ademi](https://github.com/arben-adm) using the Model Context Protocol (MCP).

 The motivation for the translation was to allow easier global installation and usage of the tool.
 (The Python ecosystem discourages global installation.)